brotkrueml/codehighlight/README.md

 ## Requirements

-The extension works with TYPO3 9 LTS and TYPO3 10.0.
+The extension works with TYPO3 9 LTS and TYPO3 v10.

-For now, it's work in progress.

 ## Update of JavaScript libraries